storj/storj/docs/design/garbage-collection.md

 |32	|22.2	|0.0308	|0.00367|	0.000717	|0.000191|	6.33e-05|	2.5e-05|	1.13e-05|	5.73e-06|

 see: [Bloom filter math](http://pages.cs.wisc.edu/~cao/papers/summary-cache/node8.html)
-## Rationale

-### Interesting figures
-- piece id size: currently 32 bytes
-- size of piece: s_max, s_min
-- minimum number of pieces id for a storage node storing x bytes of data: d/s_max
-- packet size?

-### Thoughts
-What could we send the node:
-- list of useless pieces for a storage node
-    - would mean the satellite has to keep track of these useless pieces.
-    - This list of pieces id would probably be smaller than the list of useful pieces if the storage node and the uplink are trustworthy.
-- list of useful pieces for a storage node
-    - no need for the satellite to track deleted pieces for each storage node (except for audit purposes)
-    - More robust against nodes and uplinks that are not trustworthy
-    - possibility to use a Bloom filter

-### Bloom filter
-- **n**: number of elements in the set
-- **m**: size of the Bloom filter array
-- **k**: number of hash functions used
-- **Probability of false positives**: (1-(1-1/m)^kn)^k which can be approximate by (1-e^(kn/m))^k.

 #### Hash functions choice

 ### Integration of deleted segments in the audit system